-Thoughts may run through your head such as ?what if my phone dies?
-How will I get home?
-Send emails?
-Play candy crush?
-How can I LIVE without it??
+Thoughts may run through your head such as “what if my phone dies” or “how will I get home,” or “send emails?”
+How can I LIVE without my phone?

 That full bright green rectangle in the right hand corner of your screen is pure bliss.